 Sarah Belmonte- Teacher

-I attended Our Lady Queen of Peace School and Marquette High School, where my Catholic education was at the forefront.
-I graduated with honors from Southern Illinois University at Edwardsville and earned a Bachelor of Science degree in Elementary Education.
-After graduating, I married my wonderful husband and have been blessed with two sons.
-We enjoy spending time with our family and value our Catholic beliefs and traditions.
-As a professional educator, my greatest goal is to inspire a love of learning.
-I provide a safe, respectful, and creative environment where students are positively engaged.
-My teaching strategies are in accordance with each student's unique strengths and abilities.
-Inquiry and reflective thinking are practiced, and my students are supported as they build self-confidence, enjoy learning, gain knowledge, and meet their full potential.
+Ms. Belmonte attended Our Lady Queen of Peace School and Marquette High School, where Catholic education was at the forefront.
+She graduated with honors from Southern Illinois University at Edwardsville and earned a Bachelor of Science degree in Elementary Education.
+After graduating, she married her wonderful husband and she was blessed with two sons.
+She enjoys spending time with her family.
+As a professional educator, her greatest goal is to inspire a love of learning.
+Ms. Belmonte provides a safe, respectful, and creative environment where students are positively engaged.
+Her teaching strategies are in accordance with each student's unique strengths and abilities.
+Inquiry and reflective thinking are practiced, and students are supported as they build self-confidence, enjoy learning, gain knowledge, and meet their full potential.